 - (I do recommend splurging on a really good pencil sharpener.
 You’ll need a very sharp pencil to render sharp details and saturate color.)

 - Start small and begin with a practice tone bar.

 - Next move up to one simple subject such as a small branch or a small nut or fruit.

 - Practice toning slowly and carefully and begin to layer color on top of form rendered with light and shadow in neutral tones.

 - As you continue to develop your drawing practice you’ll enjoy a relaxed feeling, like meditation.
-Most of all, just GET STARTED and enjoy the process of drawing slowly and studying nature close-up.
+Most of all, just GET STARTED and ENJOY the process of drawing slowly and connecting with nature by studying it close-up.